JBrito00/Remote-Workstation-Bridge/README.md

     # Replace the MAC address with your desktop's
     wakeonlan 1A:2B:3C:4D:5E:6F
     ```
-3.  **Connect with Parsec**: Wait a minute for your desktop to boot, then open Parsec on your laptop.
-Your desktop will appear as connectable.
+3.  **Connect with Parsec**: Wait a bit for your desktop to boot, then open Parsec on your laptop.
+Your desktop will appear as connectable or try refreshing it.
 Click **"Connect"** and enjoy!